coleyrockin/React-Portfolio/README.md

 # React app person portfolio

-This project is my personal portfolio website which was built using react, and tailwind.
+This project is my personal portfolio website which was built using React, Tailwind, and various Node packages.

 ## Available Scripts